 The Centre for Global Migrations Research Theme hosts an annual Visiting Scholar.
-In 2019, we are also hosting the University of Otago's De Carle Distinguished Lecturer, Professor Alison Phipps.
+In 2019, we also hosted the University of Otago's De Carle Distinguished Lecturer, Professor Alison Phipps.

 Details of our Visiting Scholars and De Carle Distinguished Lecturer can be found below.